 d) Sponsoring, supporting, or participating in the preparation, publication, and dissemination of information related to the purposes stated in this article;

-f) Serving as an information center on book publishing and bibliographic compilation in the Hemisphere for its members, facilitating the exchange of bibliographic information and documents;
+f) Serving as an information center on publishing and bibliographic compilation for its members, facilitating the exchange of bibliographic information and documents;

 g) Sponsoring, supporting, conducting, or participating in educational programs to serve the purposes stated in this article;

-h) Sponsoring, conducting or participating in periodic meetings, including scientific, library, and bibliographic conferences, seminars, or round tables on topics related to the publishing, distribution and use of books and other printed materials and their acquisition by libraries, as well as in library development in general;
+h) Sponsoring, conducting or participating in periodic meetings, including scientific, library, and bibliographic conferences, seminars, or round tables on topics related to the publishing, distribution and use of books and other resources and their acquisition or access by libraries, as well as in library development in general;

-i) Promoting the establishment of similar associations and activities in any of the American countries or in other countries where there is teaching and research interest in Latin American and inter-American studies;
+i) Promoting the establishment of similar associations and activities in any of the American countries or in other countries where there is teaching and research interest in Latin American, Caribbean and Iberian studies;

 j) Raising funds and accepting contributions of money, materials, property, services, and trained personnel for the activities stated in this article;